andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 Markdoc has the concept of nodes and tags.
 Nodes are Markdown elements such as headings or paragraphs.
 Tags are a syntactic extension of Markdown, allowing us to define custom elements.
 Using Markdoc's React renderer, we can map React components to both nodes and tags.
 For example, we can create a custom `Link` component for rendering all anchor tags (link node) with Remix's `NavLink` component.
 We can further create a callout tag for highlighted text and map it to a `Callout` component.

-First, we need to expand the configuration object passed to `Markdoc.transform`.
-We will also add a link and callout tag to the Markdown content:
+First, let's update our example Markdown content to include a new custom tag `{% callout %}` and an anchor tag `[blog](/blog)`.
+Additionally, we need to expand the configuration object passed to `Markdoc.transform` to instruct Markdoc how to render these elements:

 ```tsx
 export function loader() {